martin-helmich/martin-helmich.de/_posts/en/2018-03-24-kubernetes-crd-client.md

 Also, be careful when choosing your definition version (`spec.version` in the example above).
 As long as your definitions are still evolving, it's usually a good idea to declare your first definition with an _alpha_ API group version.
 To users of your custom resource, this will clearly communicate that the definitions might still change, later.

-Often, you want to validate which kind of data users supply for your custom resources.
+Often, you want to validate the data that users store in your custom resources against a certain schema.
 This is what the `spec.validation.openAPIV3Schema` is for: This contains a [JSON Schema][jsonschema] that describes the format that your resources should have.

 After saving the CRD in a file, you can use `kubectl` to create your resource definition: